feizc/Meta-Ensemble/README.md

-# EPD: Ensemble parameter distillation
+# EPD: Ensemble Parameter Distillation

-We aim to predict the parameter of ensemble model.
+We aim to predict the parameter of ensembled single model based on the base learners and dataset.